tuket/web_hugo/content/posts/2022-08-05-explosion-decals.md

 Another important detail to take into account is: what happens when the camera is inside the sphere?
 If we have depth testing enabled, or backface culling enabled, it won't draw anything!
 If in your game it's possible that the camera enters the radius of the decals, you can do the following:

 - Always disable **writing** to the depth buffer.
 This applies regardless the camera can be inside the radius of decals or not.
-- Invert backface culling: cull external faces, instead of internal faces ([glCullFace(GL_FRONT) instead of glCullFace(GL_BACK)](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glCullFace.xhtml)).
+- Invert backface culling: cull external faces, instead of internal faces ([glCullFace(GL_FRONT) instead of glCullFace(GL_BACK) if you are using OpenGL](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glCullFace.xhtml)).
 This is so the sphere is visible even when we are inside it.
 - Keep depth test enabled but invert the test function ([use GL_GREATER instead of GL_LESS if you are using OpenGL](https://registry.khronos.org/OpenGL-Refpages/es2.0/xhtml/glDepthFunc)).

 ## Procedural noise